 Stamp Duty and Registration Charges: Rates, Payment & Calculation

-Stamp duty and registration charges are two vital factors you must know if you make real estate deals.
-It is crucial for buyers to understand how these charges are determined and settled.
-Continue reading to know:
+Stamp duty and registration charges are crucial for buyers to understand how these charges are determined and settled, since the buyers are responsible for paying these charges.

 Stamp duty is an indirect tax imposed by both state governments and the Union Government of India on specific financial and legal transactions.
 Paying stamp duty is crucial for ensuring a document's legal validity and admissibility in court.